Skew left braces and isomorphism problems for Hopf-Galois structures on Galois extensions

 Let $ p,q $ be prime numbers with $ p>q $.
-In \cite{By04} Byott classifies the Hopf-Galois structures admitted by Galois extensions of fields of degree $ pq $; building upon these results, in \cite{AB20} Acri and Bonatto classify braces of order $ pq $.
-In this section we apply the tools developed in earlier sections to arrange these Hopf-Galois structures into Hopf algebra isomorphism classes and brace equivalence classes; as a consequence, we obtain an alternative approach to the classification of braces of order $ pq $.
+In \cite{By04} Byott classifies the Hopf-Galois structures admitted by Galois extensions of fields of degree $ pq $; building upon these results, the braces of order $ pq $ are classified in \cite{AB20} and \cite[Subsection 2.9]{CCDC20}.

-If $ p\not\equiv 1 \pmod{q}$ then every group of order $pq$ is cyclic.
-In this case, by a result of Byott \cite[Theorem 1]{By96} there is only one Hopf-Galois module structure on a Galois extension $L/K$ of order $pq$, namely the classical one.
-Hence, there is only one regular $G$-stable subgroup of $\Perm(G)$, namely $\rho(G)$.
-Of course, $\rho(G)=\lambda(G)$ when $G$ is abelian, and so we have:

-\begin{proposition} Suppose $p$ and $q$ are distinct odd primes with $p\not\equiv 1 \pmod{q}$.
-Then there is only one brace of order $pq$, namely the trivial brace for $ C_{pq} $. \end{proposition}